Interview and career advice for software engineer candidates from Talent Inc.'s CTO, Michael Henderson.

 Q. Are there any specific questions you expect a candidate to ask during the interview?

 A. I want to know that they're curious about where they're going to work and what is they will be doing.
 I expect them to have specific questions about how we approach the work, without coming across as overbearing.
 They should want to know what the work will be like.
 I consider it a red flag when any candidate doesn't seem to want to know what the job will entail.

-Asking questions is a great way to break through the routine and stand out to the interviewer.
+Asking questions is a great way to break through the routine and stand out to the interviewer or hiring manager.
 If you're not good at asking questions on-the-fly or under pressure, prepare several questions ahead of time and look for appropriate places to inject them into the conversation.

 Q. Any thoughts on interview attire?

 A. Of all the things during the interview process that are out of your control, this is one area where you have complete control.
 Take the industry and the company culture into account when choosing your interview outfit.
 For instance, companies like Apple and Google may be large, but they've maintained casual work environments.
 Regardless of a company's culture, always be professional and put your best foot forward.

 If a candidate shows up to a technical interview dressed inappropriately, it leads me to believe that he or she might not be sensitive to the social norms this role will require.
 While it's not a deal breaker, it will give me pause if the candidate seems to be oblivious to the situation.